lyotvincent/CRISPR-M/README.md

 | ```/test/2encoding_test/fig2/fig2.py``` | Comparisons of Encoding Schemes | Fig. 3 |
 | ```/test/2encoding_test/fig2/fig2.py``` | Comparisons with Epigenetic Features | Fig. 3 |
 | ```/test/7visualization/visual.py``` | Visual Analysis of CRISPR-M on the Off-Target Effect Prediction | Fig. 4 |

+## CopyRight
+This project is licensed under the terms of the MIT license.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

+## Contact
+If you have any questions, please contact us by
+Tel: (86) 22-85358850;
+Fax: (86) 22-85358850;
+Email: jianliu@nankai.edu.cn